Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Brakes

-Additionally - Once the car is moving, press on the brake pedal and check that it is working properly and stopping the car in a straight line (if the car pulls to the left or right then there could be something wrong with the brakes on one side of the car).
+Additionally - Once the car is moving slightly, press on the brake pedal and check that it is working properly and stopping the car in a straight line (if the car pulls to the left or right then there could be something wrong with the brakes on one side of the car).
 There should be no unusual or grinding noises when braking (a grinding noise could be due to worn/faulty brake pads).
 If there is anything incorrect with the brakes then have a mechanic check them.
-Do not drive with faulty brakes.
+Do NOT drive with faulty brakes.

 Brake Lights